andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 #check if source is NTP Server
 Invoke-Command -ComputerName $servers -ScriptBlock {
     w32tm /query /source
 } -Credential $Credentials

+# workaround on baseline release - deployment will fail if not setup to UTC
+Invoke-Command -ComputerName $servers -ScriptBlock {
+    Set-TimeZone -Id "UTC"
+    Get-TimeZone
+} -Credential $Credentials
 ```
 * Configure current user to be Key Vault Administrator on dcoffee-rg resource group